hmedrano/erddap-python/README.md

 ## Sample notebooks

-Check the demostration [notebooks folder](https://github.com/hmedrano/erddap-python/tree/main/notebooks) for more advanced usage of the library classes.
+Check the demostration [notebooks folder](https://github.com/hmedrano/erddap-python/tree/main/notebooks) for more usage examples of the library classes.